 unibz's Third Mission also includes activities such as the Percorsi per le Competenze Trasversali e per l’Orientamento (PCTO) to encourage high school students to engage more with the University, as well as open distance learning initiatives, such as MOOCs (Massive Open Online Courses): unibz is part of the EduOpen university consortium offering free online courses.

 The BITZ unibz fablab is a digital manufacturing laboratory and a social space for sharing and collaboration open to the public.
-As a research partner inside the NOI Techpark, unibz opens its doors and laboratories, participating in initiatives such as the miniNOI, a science activity for children, or Out of the Lab, a series of conferences for the transfer of scientific knowledge.
+As a research partner inside the NOI Techpark, unibz opens its doors and laboratories, participating in initiatives such as the miniNOI, a science activity for children.
 In addition, the LUNA, the European Researchers' Night, is held every two years.

 Thanks to these activities, the University attracts people of all ages interested in developing their cultural awareness and in obtaining a more informed view of the future which leads to a positive impact on society.